eurobench/pi_octave_csic/README.md

 - Calculates the stride and the step time using the Heel Strike (obtained in calculate_events.m; above explained).
 - Uses these pre-processed parameters to obtain the step length.
 - As a bonus: it also takes the angles measured by the inertial sensors to calculate the joint positions.
 - It makes a representation.
-(I also attach an .eps example)

 ## Octave commands